 While you have a general idea of what type of rug you need now, other factors can be used to help make a “more plush” rug, such as adding a rug mat underneath the rug.

 One more thing to keep fresh in your mind: Pile length and density are not necessarily marks of quality.
 For that, consider material, and types of make of a rug.
-[HYPERLINK OUR ARTICLES].
+Read about Rug Materials and their Properties to get a holistic understanding of the makeup of a rug.

 Equip with this guide, you are now ready to quickly discern whether a pile length of any given rug suits your intended uses of it!